noahjahn/prospect/README.md

    - Any other version, even Season 1 works.

-### 1.1 How to download Season 2 client from SteamDB using Steam console
+#### 1.1 How to download Season 2 client from SteamDB using Steam console

 > [!WARNING]
 > This will overwrite the existing client if you try to download a different manifest!

-1. With Steam running, click <steam://nav/console> to open Steam console.
-Alternatively, you can press `Win+R` and enter `steam://nav/console`.
+1. With Steam running, press `Win+R` and enter `steam://nav/console`.
+A Steam console will open.

 1. Open [The Cycle: Frontier SteamDB manifests](https://steamdb.info/depot/868271/manifests/).